djennings719/TheMaze/README.md

-The Maze - Udacity Project 3
+The Maze - Udacity VR Nanodegree Project 3

 In this game you are required to find your way through the maze.
 You must find the hidden key prior to being able to open the door to the palace and win the game.